More about: 5 Best Day Trips to Bruges from Paris

 Having a person who speaks your language and knows the city like the back of their hand makes things much easier.
 In a guided tour you will know which are the places you can't miss, you will have an itinerary based on distances and travel times, considering possible setbacks depending on the time of the year.
 The latter is very important because the influx of people in summer in the city is overwhelming and often causes delays at the entrance to the various attractions and also makes it quite difficult to transit within the city.

-Are there other tours available from Paris, where and which ones are the best?
+Are there other excursions available from Paris, where to?
+Which are the best ones?

-If you are going to visit Paris, I recommend that you take some of the best tours from Paris to other places of interest, which are really worth doing.
+If you are going to visit Paris, I recommend you to do some of the best excursions from Paris to other places of interest, which are really worth doing.
 Leaving Paris, you have excursions to the main tourist spots that you can't miss being so close.
 You will see that there are tours for all tastes, including the youngest members of the family.
-Below, I tell you which are the 3 most recommended tours from Paris:
+Below, I will tell you which are the 3 most recommended excursions from Paris:

 1. Disneyland Paris